awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/troubleshooting-consumers.md

 The most common reasons for read throughput being slower than expected are as follows:

 1. Multiple consumer applications have total reads exceeding the per\-shard limits\.
-For more information, see [Kinesis Data Streams Quotas and Limits](service-sizes-and-limits.md)\.
+For more information, see [Quotas and Limits](service-sizes-and-limits.md)\.
 In this case, increase the number of shards in the Kinesis data stream\.

 1. The [limit](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html#API_GetRecords_RequestSyntax) that specifies the maximum number of GetRecords per call may have been configured with a low value\.
 If you are using the KCL, you may have configured the worker with a low value for the `maxRecords` property\.
 In general, we recommend using the system defaults for this property\.